Andrew-Raz-ACRV/SnakeRaven_IBVS_simulation/README.md

 SnakeRaven_VisualServo_simulator
 '''
 It utilises the functions in IBVS_demo, Math_functions, Plotting_functions and SnakeRaven_kinematics.

 It can run either the IBVS orientation partitioned or Visual Predictive Control algorithms as mentioned in the chapter in my [thesis](https://eprints.qut.edu.au/235042/)

-Noe: the Visual Predictive Controller requires the Optimization Toolbox
+Note: the Visual Predictive Controller requires the Optimization Toolbox

 Example output: